 Spending time and energy on tasks that are outside the salesperson’s job description is another bad habit.

-When Heiman noticed a client’s sales team entering their own orders — a task that customer service was supposed to be doing — she learned that the salespeople had gotten into the habit because customer service was taking too long.
+When Heiman noticed a client’s sales team entering their own orders, a task that customer service was supposed to be doing, she learned that the sales force had gotten into the habit because customer service was taking too long.

 Delegating tasks that are specific to a team member’s strengths will eliminate unnecessary burden and create a smoother, more efficient workflow.

 7. Poor time management